 It should be noted that 1.2 million of the 15 million International 2018 viewers were Chinese – highlighting the potential damage to the Twitch userbase from the loss of this market.

-Newzoo figures quoted by CNBC show that the Asia-Pacific region is home to 53% of the global esports audience.
-This is followed by Europe at 18%, and North America on 14%.
+Newzoo figures quoted by Statista show that the Asia-Pacific region is home to 57% of the global esports audience.
+This is followed by Europe at 16%, and North America on 12%.

 VC activity in esport sector

-This revenue growth is predicated on audience growth.
-It’s estimated that the global esports audience will grow to 600 million by 2023 – giving it a far larger audience than most traditional sports…
+Growth in esports revenue is predicated on audience growth.
+It’s estimated that the global esports audience will grow to nearly 500 million over 2020, and then to 646 million by 2023.

 Esports audience, predicted growth